psyto/datasov2/solana-component/README.md

 # DataSov Solana Component

 A comprehensive Solana-based data marketplace that enables users to tokenize and trade their anonymized personal data as NFTs.
-This component is part of the DataSov hybrid blockchain solution that combines Corda's secure identity management with Solana's high-performance data marketplace.
+This component is part of the DataSov hybrid blockchain solution that combines Arweave's permanent identity storage with Solana's high-performance data marketplace.

 ## 🚀 Features